-To assess effects on water-withdrawal infrastructure, results of hydraulic modeling will be used to determine a WSEL at the Cutler Dam where each withdrawal site could be affected.
+To assess impactseffects on water-withdrawal infrastructure, results of hydraulic modeling will be used to determine a WSLWSEL at the Cutler Dam where each withdrawal site willcould be impacted affected.
 The results will largely be a listing of withdrawal points affected at critical elevations that reflect potential management scenarios for maximum reservoir drawdown below full pool, including but not limited to, 1.5 feet, 3 feet, and full (mechanical limit) drawdown levels.
 Discussion will introduce other factors such as drawdown timing and duration.
-The current operating scenarios for managing Cutler Reservoir require that water rights are met under any reservoir management scenario; that will not change as a result of relicensing the Project.
-Results from the effects analysis on water-withdrawal infrastructure will identify critical minimum surface elevations and seasonal needs for all infrastructure.
+The current FERC license requirements operating scenarios for managing Cutler Reservoir require that water rights are met under any reservoir management scenario; that will not change as a result of relicensing the Project.
+Results from the impacteffects analysis on water-withdrawal infrastructure will identify critical minimum surface elevations and help ensure this requirement is metseasonal needs for all infrastructure.

-Hydraulic modeling will be used to determine the elevation for each fence survey site when the terminal end of the fence would be exposed, leaving enough exposed bed surface for livestock to pass around the end of the fence.
-Results will be reported in the form of a listing of fences affected at the 3-foot and full drawdown limits (as measured at Cutler Dam).
-Discussion will consider other factors such as drawdown timing and duration.
+Planned hydraulic Mydraulic modeling will be used to determine the elevation for each fence survey site when the terminal end of the fence willwould be exposed, leaving enough exposed bed surface for livestock to pass around the end of the fence.
+Results will be reported in the form of a listing of fences affected at the 3-foot and full drawdownsdrawdown limits (as measured at Cutler Dam).
+Discussion will introduceconsider other factors such as drawdown timing and duration.

 Potential effects on erosion features and control structures will be determined on the basis of their current condition and the anticipated impacts of proposed operational changes, as evidenced by the 3-foot and full drawdown scenarios.
-Interpretation will address issues such as the potential for exposing erodible features that have previously been submerged, downstream bank erosion including effects from ice movement, and potential for undercutting or otherwise destabilizing erosion control measures.
+Interpretation will address issues such as the potential for exposing erodible features that have previously been submerged, downstream bank erosion including impactseffects from ice movement, and potential for undercutting or otherwise destabilizing erosion control measures.

-Effects on aesthetic resources, specifically scenic quality, will be completed using information on the amount and extent of exposed areas resulting from a 3-foot and a full drawdown of the reservoir completed in fall 2019.
+Impacts Effects on aesthetic resources, specifically scenic quality, will be completed using information on the amount and extent of exposed areas resulting from a 3-foot and a full drawdown of the reservoir completed in October fall 2019.
 Baseline photographs of the reservoir at popular recreation sites around the reservoir and other scenic viewpoints (see Methods discussion above) will be compared to duplicates from the same viewpoints, using the same equipment and methods, during the two phases of the fall 2019 drawdown.